utujesandrine456/Lumina/README.md

 👩‍💻 Contributors

-Developed by [Your Name] and the Lumina Team.
+Developed by UWASE UTUJE Sandrine and the Lumina Team.